Smith-Lab-YSCC/hExtra_embryoid/README.md

 understand the basic cellular and molecular mechanisms that underlie human development, and a high-throughput platform to dissect developmental disorders and congenital pathologies.

+## Structure

+This repository contains the scripts used to generate the single-cell RNA-sequencing figures presented in Pedroza et al., "Human post-implantation development in vitro by de novo embryonic and extra-embryonic lineage patterning".
+Scripts are divided by main text and Extended Data.

+## Data Availability

+The original scRNA-seq dataset for the extra-embryoid can be found in the Gene Expression Omnibus (GEO) under accession code (TBD).